mariodavid/mariodavid.github.io/_posts/2015-10-29-my-personal-crud-story-or-how-i-came-to-cuba.md

 What it pretty much boils down to is this “right tool for the job” kind of thing.
 When you want to create typical enterprise apps (nail) and there comes this CUBA (hammer) – it’s a very good fit.
 This implication, on the other hand should let nobody think, that everything is a nail.

 I absolutely encourage you to check out CUBA and especially the different online demos you’ll find [here](https://www.cuba-platform.com/online-demo).

-{% highlight html %}
-[Edit 2015-10-30: added explanation, that CUBA is a commercial product]
-{% endhighlight %}